-The Writing Across the Curriculum Graduate Organization (WAC-GO) seeks to increase mentoring to and support for graduate students with an interest in Writing Across the Curriculum research, program administration, or teaching.
-This informal organization works closely with other WAC-related entities to promote graduate student scholarship, seek out funding and support for graduate student research activities, and connect graduate students with cross- institutional research, administrative, and teaching mentors.
+As a committee of the Association of Writing Across the Curriculum (AWAC), WAC-GO seeks to increase mentoring to and support for graduate students with an interest in Writing Across the Curriculum research, program administration, or teaching.
+Its goals include promoting graduate student scholarship, seeking funding and support for graduate student research activities, and connecting graduate students with cross- institutional research, administrative, and teaching mentors.

 To join WAC-GO, email firstname.lastname@example.org with the subject "Join WAC-GO."
 Include your name, standing, and institution.

 The new professional organization, the Association for Writing Across the Curriculum (AWAC), will serve as an umbrella to bring together all groups in WAC.

 WAC-GO will now be a committee on AWAC.
 While AWAC will require an annual membership fee of graduate students ($10 annually), your membership to WAC-GO will remain the same and not require any payment.
 You will only have to pay if you want to serve on the WAC-GO Committee or one of the other AWAC committees.
 In AWAC, there are multiple committees in addition to WAC-GO which you can get plugged into.
 In other words, we will still be offering all of our resources to WAC-GO members for free!

 This is an exciting time for WAC and we think the creation of AWAC will allow even more graduate students to serve in leadership positions and gain experience in the field!

 WAC_GO is excited to announce available Leadership Team positions for the 2018-2019 academic year!

 You can find all of the details about the open positions and the application process in the following Google Doc: https://docs.google.com/d